Opportunities at CEES

 The Center for Earth and Environmental Science at IUPUI is looking for two IUPUI students interested in a mentorship in service learning.
 These positions are funded through a grant from the Center for Service and Learning.
 Students will work an average of 10 hours per week.
 Service learning assistants will work alongside an environmental science graduate from IUPUI, CEES staff and a community partner delivering science education in a variety of community parks and gardens.
 Service learning assistants will also assist with research and report writing associated with the service learning program as well as other field and laboratory research at CEES.

 Candidates must be willing to engage in outdoor work, laboratory work and administrative tasks related to the service learning program.
 Before a candidate can be offered a position they must submit to a background check provided by the university and meet the university’s requirements for programs that involve contact with children.
-Service learning projects take place primarily on Fridays and Saturdays and occasionally on Sundays in Sept., Oct., and early Nov. (and on Fridays, Saturdays and occasional Sundays in the spring).
+Service learning projects take place primarily on Fridays and Saturdays and occasionally on Sundays in Spring and Fall while weather permits.
 Service learning assistants must be available to attend these events.
 Service learning assistants will receive a stipend in the amount of $1500/semester.
-To apply: Please send resume and letter of interest to email@example.com
+To apply: Please send resume and letter of interest to firstname.lastname@example.org

 INTERESTED IN ELEMENTARY/MIDDLE SCHOOL EDUCATION?
 OR, WANT TO SHARE AN INTEREST IN SCIENCE OR THE ENVIRONMENT?
 LIKE KIDS?
 WANT TO TRY YOUR HAND AT TEACHING?